maketronica/rfid_bobbin/README.md

 ## Changing the size

 Changing the size (diameter) of the bobbin is the most common change people need to make.
-To do so, simply open the common.scad file in your favorite text editor, and change the "coil_radius" to half what you need the diameter to be.
+To do so, simply open the `shared.scad` file in your favorite text editor, and change the "coil_radius" to half what you need the diameter to be.

 ## Left & Right vs Whole